kamranmuazzam/uloom/documents/cirriculum/plan.typ

 Started with Hepatic Encephalopathy at 1915 hours
 Done with Hepatic Encephalopathy at 1920 hours
 Started with Variceal Bleeding at 1941 hours
+Done with Variceal Bleeding at 1949 hours
+Started with Liver Abscess at 1955 hours
 ])